 - CES: [Product feature] made it easy for me to accomplish [feature goal].
 Answer scale: 1 to 5, Strongly disagree to Strongly agree

 - AQ: How satisfied are you with the quality of the product?
 Answer scale: 1 to 5, Very dissatisfied to Very satisfied

 - AQ: How likely are you to [repurchase/renew the contract]?
 Answer scale: 1 to 5, Very unlikely to Very likely

 - AQ: This [product/service] helps me accomplish my goals.
 Answer scale: 1 to 5, Strongly disagree to Strongly agree

 - AQ: My association with [brand/service] was a positive one.
 Answer scale, 1 to 5, Strongly disagree to Strongly agree

 When using Likert or other rating scales, it’s important to make sure your questions are clear, specific, and unbiased.
 We’ve provided 7 examples of bad survey questions to avoid as you’re building out your surveys and other Voice of the Customer question examples that help bridge gaps between what your brand provides and what the customer expects.

 Likert scale questions are a proven method for surveying your audience with confidence.
-Start building your Likert scale survey today with a free Delighted trial, and get the insights necessary to scale your brand for long-term success.
+Start building your Likert scale survey today with a free trial of our experience management software, and get the insights necessary to scale your brand for long-term success.